 Illinois Central College is a public, state school in a suburban setting in East Peoria, Illinois.
-Illinois Central College was founded in 1967 and now enrolls around 9,266 students a year, including 9,266 undergrads.
-Illinois Central College provides housing for up to 328 students.
-Most students live in off campus housing, and 1.6% of students spend their weekends on campus .
+Illinois Central College was founded in 1967 and presently has around 9,266 students per year year, including 9,266 undergraduate students.
+Illinois Central College offers housing for up to 328 students.
+Most students live in off campus housing, and 1.6% of students spend their weekends on campus.

-Interested in journalism or communications?
+Are you interested in journalism and communications?
 Illinois Central College students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

 Planning to play sports?
 Illinois Central College has many options for athletes.
 See them all and learn more about life at Illinois Central College on the Student Life page.

-Let's take a look at each of these factors to get a clearer idea of what Illinois Central College offers and if it sounds like a good fit for you.
+Let's take a look at these areas to get a better idea of what Illinois Central College offers and if the school could be a good choice for you.

-About 66% of students who start at Illinois Central College return the next year.
+Around 66% of students who start at Illinois Central College come back the next year.
 The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.

 If Illinois Central College seems like a school you want to apply to, click the heart button to save it to your college list.

 To learn more about Illinois Central College, choose from the options below: